Gokruzk/Gokruzk/README.md

 ### About me:
 Software Developer with over one year of experience, skilled in backend and frontend technologies.
 Always looking to implement engineering in all projects.
-Highly motivated to be part of new challenges, enjoying a collaborative culture sharing experiences and knowledge with partners.
+Highly motivated individual, capable of taking on new challenges, learning quickly, and adapting to new technologies and environments.
+Proficient in collaborative culture and working effectively with diverse teams to achieve project goals while sharing my experience and knowledge with partners.

 ## Languages
 | Python | JS | TS | C++ | C# |